link-engine/.github/profile/README.md

 # Link - Game Engine
 Link is a game engine that runs on top of THREE.js to create content that can be accessed in any browser.
+It enables users to import their own scripts and code complex behaviours, providing common features that are expected to be found in such software - like event handling, scene switching, physics simulation, collision detection, layer distinction and a full-fledged API to interact with specific methods of the engine.